mohamedawnallah/side-header-loading-ab-testing/README.md

 | 8  | ✔️ (Fully Synced)     | ✔️ (Fully Synced)    | ✔️ (Fully Indexed) | `OK` and Sync headers time is almost zero                                                                | Accepted            |

-## Hypotheses Regarding Where to Side Loading of Block AND Filter Headers
+## Hypotheses Regarding Where to Side Load Block AND Filter Headers

-## Hypotheses Regarding When to Side Loading of Block AND Filter Headers
+## Hypotheses Regarding When to Side Load Block AND Filter Headers

 ## Conclusions